-Diatomaceous Earth as a Drying Agent
+Diatomaceous Earth as a Natural Insecticide

 Diatomaceous earth is a natural desiccant, absorbing moisture to keep a product dry.
+This function enables commercial growers, farmers, and homeowners to safely rid insects without using harsh chemical pesticides.

 How Diatomaceous Earth Works as a Natural Insecticide